Find or Start a Spiritual Commune

 You may find it advantageous to register as a formal church.
 The fair housing law does not apply to churches, to accommodate traditions such as gender-segregated housing and to not be seen as “discriminating” based on religion.

-Some consultants recommend IRC 508(c)(1)(a) tax status, but this approach is limited.
+Some consultants recommend IRC 508(c)(1)(a) tax status, but this approach has limiting aspects too.

 Beware of cults.
 Know the warning signs, and avoid becoming cultish.